-The Board of Education and staff of Central A & M School Unit District 21 have adopted this Extra-curricular Code which applies to all students, grades 6-12, who desire to participate in competitive or other extra-curricular activities.
+The Board of Education and staff of Central A & M School Unit District 21 have adopted this Extra-curricular Code which applies to all students, grades 6-8, who desire to participate in competitive or other extra-curricular activities.
 This policy addresses student conduct and imposes additional responsibilities on student extra-curricular participants.

 Participation in extracurricular activities is a privilege available to qualified students.
-There is no right of students to participate in sports athletic competition, intramurals, pom-pon or cheerleading activities, or to participate in any other school-governed extra-curricular activity.
+There is no right of students to participate in sports athletic competition, intramurals, or to participate in any other school-governed extra-curricular activity.
 Those who participate in extracurricular activities are considered role models and have a responsibility to favorably represent the school and community.
 Student extra-curricular participants and athletes are expected to conduct themselves both in and out of school in a manner appropriate to their responsibilities as representatives of Central A&M Community Unit District 21.
 Strict adherence to the rules and policies set forth in the Extra-curricular Code is a responsibility that accompanies the privilege of participation.
 If a student fails to comply with the terms of the Code, the privilege to participate in any extra-curricular activity may be lost in accordance with the terms of this extra-curricular policy.

 The rules set forth in this Extra-curricular Code are in effect throughout the school year, twenty-four (24) hours a day, whether or not school is in session, including breaks and holidays.
 The rules apply on and off campus and whether or not the misconduct occurs at school or a school-sponsored activity or in some other location away from school.
-The rules apply from the beginning of the participant's IESA/IHSA first practice or initial sign-up for a non-IESA or non-IHSA activity and remains in effect until the completion of the cumulative from the first period of eligibility in the 6th grade until graduation from the middle school, and is cumulative from the first period of eligibility in the 9th grade until graduation from the high school.
+The rules apply from the beginning of the participant's IESA first practice or initial sign-up for a non-IESA activity and remain in effect until the completion of the cumulative from the first period of eligibility in the 6th grade until graduation from the middle school..